upen11/Microservice-POC/README.md

     - For distributed log tracing

 7) API Gateway (Spring Cloud Gateway)
-    - used to manage backend apis of the project and acts as mediator between end users and backend apis.
+    - used to manage backend apis of the project.
+It also acts as mediator between end users and backend apis.